Complete guide to NAB complimentary travel insurance

 What are the eligibility requirements?

 - Prepaid travel costs.
-You must purchase a minimum of $500 (inclusive of taxes and other charges) in pre-booked transportation costs (including fares by air, rail, road or watercraft) and/or land content costs (including tours, hire cars or other hired transport and accommodation) on your NAB Premium or NAB flybuys Rewards Card, prior to your trip.
-These purchases must be made by charging your NAB card directly, and purchases made using direct debit, PayPal, BPAY or Secure Pay or any other payment facility cannot apply.
+You must purchase a minimum of $500 (inclusive of taxes and other charges) in pre-booked transportation costs and/or land content costs on your eligible NAB credit card before the start of your trip.
+This could include any of the following: air fares, rail tickets, road or watercraft transport costs and tours, hire cars or other hired transport and accommodation.
+Note that payment must be made directly from your NAB card and purchases made using direct debit, PayPal, BPAY or Secure Pay or any other payment facility are not eligible.
 Award or loyalty points also cannot count towards your minimum spend.

 - Age.
 You must be 90 years of age or under before you departed on your trip.
-Cardholders between the ages of 76 and 90 years receive limited benefits compared to cardholders aged 75 years and under.
-Please see Schedule of Benefits for details.
+However, cardholders between the ages of 76 and 90 years receive limited benefits compared to cardholders aged 75 years and under, including no overseas travel and medical insurance benefit.
+We've included details in the international cover section of this guide.

 - Spouse and dependent children.
-If your spouse or dependent children are travelling with you – and meet the other eligibility requirements including the $500 minimum spend per person – they will also be covered under the policy.
+If your spouse or dependent children are travelling with you they will also be covered under the policy.

 - Location.
 NAB’s overseas travel and medical insurance provides cover in Norfolk Island, Lord Howe Island, the Cocos Island, Christmas Island and for domestic air travel when connecting to overseas travel.
 Domestic air travel required to connect with overseas travel or domestic air travel forming part of the overseas travel will be regarded as overseas travel as long as the connecting flight is within 48 hours from the departure date, but medical and hospital expenses will not be covered within Australia.
-See Interstate flight insurance cover for domestic travel coverage.
+See the section on domestic cover for more details on insurance options for travel in Australia.

-The period of cover commences once you have left your home in Australia and ceases when you complete your trip, when you return to your home in Australia, or 6 months after the date of departure (whichever occurs first).
+The period of cover starts when you have left your home in Australia for the airport (or overseas departure location).
+Coverage ends when you complete your trip, when you return to your home in Australia or 180 days after the date of departure for Signature Card and 90 days for all other NAB credit cards (whichever occurs first).

 If something happens for which you can claim overseas travel and medical cover, which causes you to extend your trip, your cover will continue until you can reasonably complete your trip.